 I recommend attending a luau in Kona, which is a show that all kids love.
-There are also large buffets to give your kids a chance to sample the local Kona foods.
+There are also large buffets to give your kids a chance to sample some local food.

-The night dive is highly recommended, and snorkelers of all ages get to experience a once in a lifetime view with this one.
+The manta ray night dive is highly recommended, and snorkelers of all ages get to experience a once-in-a-lifetime view with this one.

 Get your discounted Snorkeling with Manta Rays tickets

-Although it may be a little pricey but the happiness it will give your older kids is totally worth the cost.
+Although it may be a little pricey, the happiness it will give your older kids is totally worth the cost.

 Get discounted Kona Helicopter Ride tickets